jmetzger/training-workshop-mariadb-docker/innodb/innodb.md

 ## innodb_log_file_size

 ```
-# Should holw 60-120 min of data flow
+# Should hold 60-120 min of data flow
 # Calculate like so:
 https://www.percona.com/blog/2008/11/21/how-to-calculate-a-good-innodb-log-file-size/